 Using Semi-Formal Interviewing to Uncover More About Candidates

-Intentionally create informal moments to see more sides of a potential hire
+We can Intentionally create informal moments to see more sides of a potential hire by using semi-formal interviewing to gain a deeper understanding of candidates.

 On my way to our conference room, I passed the sales candidate we were about to interview.
 She was seated cross-legged, back straight, her formal heels neatly together on the floor.
 Glancing at her portfolio, she tried to look busy as she waited until the 10am interview.